Collins-Omariba/FLASK-WEB-APPLICATION/README.md

-# FLASK-WEB-APPLICATION
+# NOTE-TAKING-WEB-APPLICATION

-A simple Note taking app made using flask , HTML , CSS an vanilla Javasricpt
+A simple Note taking web app made using flask , HTML , CSS an vanilla Javasricpt